Visual Neuroscience Lab

 1 General

-This page gives an overview and brief information about the necessary steps to get from the DICOM files to a GLM Analysis.
+This page gives an overview and brief information about the necessary steps to get from your raw DICOM files to an Analysis.
 You can find more detailed information by navigating to the sub-pages by clicking on the caption of the respective point.

 1. Regular scanning time: